ibm-cloud-docs/vmwaresolutions/vmonic/faq_esxi.md

 {: #faq_esxi-instance}
 {: faq}

-Your VMware vCenter Server® instance allows you to expand the consolidated cluster to have up to 51 ESXi servers.
+Your {{site.data.keyword.vcf-auto}} instance allows you to expand the consolidated cluster to have up to 51 ESXi servers.
 Each of the workload clusters can be expanded to have up to 59 ESXi servers.
 Since you can add up to 10 clusters to an instance, each deployed instance can have a maximum of 51 + 9x59 = 582 ESXi servers across all clusters.

 ## How many ESXi servers can I add to a cluster?
 {: #faq_esxi-cluster}